kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I'm certain it was criminal gang activity, especially considering Paul's sudden "popping up" and his erratic behavior, dishonesty, and obvious hard drug addiction.
 - Was the frenetic activity from criminal gangs in London... even getting a junkie involved - the most disloyal people in the universe - and all the harassment at that time early in the year, and during the general election the year before… is it because they know my dad, and my whole family in fact, would see me dead before helping me?
 - Or were they panicking and drugging me harder to make sure I didn't remember [the switcheroo men](../../crimes/protagonists/vidal-sastre.md#at-least-six), perhaps also holding out on the hope they might be able to get me into a situation where I'd part with my money?

+### The state of my mind

+- It's foggy, confused, high.
+- I have clearer recall from my time in Denia and up until I returned to the UK.
+- Somehow, they're spiking me regularly.
+- Could my brother or dad be helping them out?
+- Is it Paul?
+- Or is it random people "bumping into me" in the street or while traveling.
+- Somehow, they're keeping me very confused.

 ### I've been injected somehow